WMZS-Modding/zs-language/README.md

 + "Quotes detector": This is small feature, but it's important.
 When you write `'` and/or `"`, it'll underline them with red lines
 + "Commas Detector" and "Spaces Detector": Both features are the same in underline with red lines, but they're handle symbols differently, for noun symbols only
 + Then, it'll underline any non-word/number characters with red lines
+- "Minus selector": Because `-` isn't both negative sign and minus sign, this feature will help you choose negative sign or real minus sign when you enter `-`
 ### Unsupported features:
 - ZS to C# and LUA converter: it is very difficult to create this feature.
 Since my language is easy to write for non-programmers, creating a TS script to convert ZS code to C# and LUA code is very difficult, even failed and may never be done
 - Spell checking for words: although possible, it is not possible because it still has to be added manually, making me have to search online, wasting time